CTA Logo

 Senior Player of the Year

-Presented to an outstanding Colorado senior tennis player, age 50-and-over.
+Presented to an outstanding senior tennis player, age 50-and-over, who is excelling in USTA Sanctioned Age Division tournaments.

 Wheelchair Player of the Year